packetchaos/Navi_pro/README.md

 ### List - Common Information - 'list'
   * -scanners --> List all of the Scanners
-  * -users --> List all of the Groups
+  * -users --> List all of the Users
   * -exclusions --> List all Exclusions
   * -containers --> List all containers and their Vulnerability  Scores
   * -logs --> List The actor and the action in the log file